Select File

 Key Features

-DPI Selection for Output Purpose
+DPI Selection For Output Purpose

 150 DPI: Sharp on screens, ideal for web, email, and social media.
 300 DPI: Standard print resolution, suitable for archival and professional use.
 600 DPI: Extreme detail for design work or large-format printing.
 Higher DPI produces exponentially larger files — 600 DPI is 16× the file size of 150 DPI.

-JPG Quality vs File Size
+JPG Quality Vs File Size

 85-90%: Best balance — imperceptible quality loss, 40-50% size reduction.
 70-80%: Visible compression on text and gradients, 60-70% smaller.
 95%+: Near-lossless, minimal size savings.
 For text-heavy PDFs use 85%+ to maintain readability.